 I had opportunities for interviewing consultants working in this type of work arrangement.
 Although they had more than three years of ERP experience, I was surprised by their lack of fundamental ERP knowledge.
-Their lack of essential knowledge is because they did not have the chance of doing the analysis and design works.
+Their lack of essential knowledge is because they did not have the chance to do the analysis and design works.

 Although I still interview experienced consultants, I found it difficult to recruit them.
 Their knowledge does not match up to their years of experience.

 With the more experienced solution architects exiting the market, the remaining consultants will have minimal understanding of the ERP.

 ERP Software Price Getting Cheaper as Compare to their Services

 Reduced Software Costs

 You may not realize that many of the ERP software prices have been dropping over the last 20 years.
 Many of the ERPs that have been in Singapore for more than 20 years have priced their license in USD.
 Since Singapore was a third-world country 2o years ago, many of them set the Singapore pricing as part of the Asia third-world-country price.

 Not many of you can remember that more than 20 years ago, the USD to SGD exchange rate was more than 1.8.
 Now, this has dropped to as low as 1.33.
 So, effectively, the license price for ERP in Singapore has reduced over the 20 years.
 In some instances, Singapore ERP license prices can be lower than the prices in China and India due to the additional software localization requirement.

 Increased Labour Costs

-During the same period, labour costs increased.
-The increase in labour cost and reducing software cost makes Singapore a unique ERP market when comparing the ratio of services cost vs software cost.
+During the same period, labor costs increased.
+The increase in labor cost and reducing software cost makes Singapore a unique ERP market when comparing the ratio of services cost vs. software cost.
 In most countries, the cost of the service vs. software cost is about 1:1.
 In Singapore, it is often 2:1 or even more.